 Musetta have been living for the past month.
 Pale and agitated, she tells him of Rodolfo's

 jealousy which has made their life together impossible.

 Mimì hides as Rodolfo suddenly appears.
 He declares her to be unfaithful, but then confides to Marcello that Mimì is very ill and blames himself and his poverty for not being able to help her.
 Mimì's sudden coughing betrays her presence and the lovers sadly decide it is best that they part.

 Their parting duet is interrupted by the sounds of a fierce quarrel between Marcello and Musetta.
 Mimì and Rodolfo decide to stay together until spring returns.

-have found wealthy admirers.
-Rodolfo and Marcello feign indifference, but neither
+admirers.
+Rodolfo and Marcello feign indifference, but neither can forget the

-can forget the memory of his love.
-Schaunard and Colline arrive with meagre food and
+memory of his love.
+Schaunard and Colline arrive with meagre food and the four sit

 While they are acting the fool, Musetta rushes in with news that Mimì is desperately ill and has asked to be brought back to Rodolfo to die.
 Musetta explains that the Viscount has discarded Mimì and she has been living on the streets for weeks sinking further into poverty and desperation.
 The Bohemians rally to the cause.
 Musetta pawns her earrings and Colline his beloved coat to buy medicine for Mimì.

 Alone for a short time, Mimì and Rodolfo recall the past, reliving their short spell of happiness and their dreams together.
 Mimì, seized by a coughing fit, falls back, exhausted.
 When the others return, she weakly thanks them for their kindness and falls asleep.

 It is Schaunard who first notices that Mimì is dead.
 Rodolfo is the last to realise, by seeing the truth on his friends' faces.